-Of course, there are many easy to see instances of successful applications of content in product.
+Of course, there are many easy-to-see instances of successful applications of content in products.
 What would Netflix be without its TV-savvy production team?
 Some projects, like Black Mirror’s Bandersnatch, were developed to highlight both the functional and content aspects of the platform.
 Equally, dating apps like Bumble build a narrative through their functionality.
 Since only women can make first contact, they are reinforcing both the message and the opportunities the app offers.

 In sum, every competent Product Manager needs a content strategy.
 These are the main principles product teams should take into account:

 - Product Content cannot be an afterthought, but it has to be conceived across all development phases.